Praqma/memory-map-examples/README.md

 ## Example requirements

-Each example is contained on a branch in this repository and must meet few requirements to make us able to automate testing:
+Each example is contained on a branch in this repository, and have associated files in the `examples`-directory.

+You must prepare a set of commits that changes the an example source code project, commit by commit, to show how a memory map changes for each commit.
+We will automatically build each commit and analyse the memory map output file.
+Associated with the series of commit on the example branch, you must supply some files in the `example`-directory, like expected memory map output results, a graph configuration for the Memory Map Plugin you find relevant.

+Branch and directories:

-* create example from latest `master`
-* branch name must contain compiler and version number in the name (e.g. `arm-none-eabi-gcc_4.8.4_hello_world`)
+* create a branch from latest `master`, where your new branch name must contain compiler and version number in the name (e.g. `arm-none-eabi-gcc_4.8.4_hello_world`)
-* an automated prepared build environment, preferable using docker, must be available to use for building
-* there must be an elaborate readme explaing how to use the example
+* create a matching directory in examples (e.g. `examples/arm-none-eabi-gcc_4.8.4_hello_world`)

+Example commits:

 * a series of commits that changes the memory usage must be added to the branch, in consecutive order and all buildable
 * the first, respectively the last, commit in the serie must be tagged `first_%BRANCHNAME` and `last_%BRANCHNAME` (e.g. `first_arm-none-eabi-gcc_4.8.4_hello_world` and `last_arm-none-eabi-gcc_4.8.4_hello_world`)

+Build information:

+* an automated prepared build environment, preferable using docker, must be available to use for building so we know how to build it
-* if a docker file is supplied for building a docker image it must be named after the branch as `%BRANCHNAME.dockerfile` (e.g. `arm-none-eabi-gcc_4.8.4_hello_world.dockerfile`)
+* if you supply your own docker file for building a docker image name it `Dockerfile` and place it in the relevant example directory (e.g. `examples/arm-none-eabi-gcc_4.8.4_hello_world/Dockerfile`)
+* there must be an elaborate readme explaing how to use the example, it must be called `README.md` and placed on the branch and completely replace the `README.md` from the `master`-branch
+* on the branch, for every commit, there must be a `run.sh` script file that will the source code checked out in the repository

+Associated example files:

+In the examples directory, the following files need to be available:

+* Optional: `Dockerfile` to build an image
+* `expectedResults.json` that explains the expected memory map output file result (see one of the other examples)
+* `graphConfiguration.json` explaining how to configure the Memory Map Plugin graphs (see one of the other examples)
+* Optional: If you run the examples manually you can also add the generated series of memory map files to the example directory for reference.
+See for example `examples/arm-none-eabi-gcc_4.8.4_hello_world/commit*_blink.map`.

+**We can support and help with everything else than the source code changes and how to build it... send us an mail or just contribute what-ever you have through a pull request**

 ## Get your example tested